AndrejOrsula/drl_grasping/README.md

 # Deep Reinforcement Learning for Robotic Grasping from Octrees

 The focus of this project is to apply Deep Reinforcement Learning to acquire a robust policy that allows robots to grasp diverse objects from compact 3D observations in form of octrees.
-It is part of my [Master's Thesis](https://github.com/AndrejOrsula/master_thesis) conducted at Aalborg University, Denmark.

 Below are some animations of employing learned policies on novel scenes for Panda and UR5 robots.
 <p align="center" float="middle">